Follow This Fall Garden Checklist to Get Your Yard Ready for Winter

 Refresh Your Vegetable Garden for Next Year

 Whether you have an elaborate kitchen garden or a small patch for raising edible plants, things will start to slow down in fall as you harvest the last of your tasty bounty.
 Once a few frosts finally bring the growing season to an end, check off these vegetable garden chores to get ready for next season’s harvest.

 Care for Trees and Shrubs

 Did you know fall is an excellent time for planting trees and shrubs?
 This is when you should start that new hedge or establish a new shade tree in your yard because the soil is still warm enough for roots to grow a little before winter sets in.
-Plus, you can provide your other trees and shrubs with a little extra TLC to help them weather the colder months better.
+Plus, a little fall care for your established trees and shrubs will help them weather the colder months better.

 Organize Your Tools and Gardening Gear

 As the growing season winds down, don't forget to prep your garden tools for winter.
 Cleaned and refreshed, your favorite garden helpers will be ready when you are, come spring.

 Colorful annuals are often the first plants to succumb to frosty fall weather.
 Once a hard frost does them in, you'll want to tidy up planting beds and pots to be ready to fill again next spring.